-If you are working with Salesforce flows to trigger jobs from third-party tools, you will often find yourself building different objects in Salesforce to store the results of these jobs.
+If you are working with Salesforce flows to trigger jobs from third-party tools or running different tests and automations in Copado, you will often find yourself building different objects in Salesforce to store the results of these jobs.
 Not only is this a time-consuming process, but also you have to navigate to different tabs or endlessly scroll down through the related lists within an object record to be able to find the results you are looking for.

-With the aim of making this easier for you and providing a unified place to look for job results when working with automations (e.g. using Salesforce Flow steps), Copado has designed a new Result object.
+Copado’s Result object makes this easier for you, providing a unified place to look for job results when working with automations such as functions or Salesforce flows.

 Let’s take a look at the different fields and information you can find in a Result record.

-Finally, the Metrics section shows you the date and time the job started, the date and time it ended, if it is completed, and the duration in seconds, which will help you track the job’s performance:
+Finally, the Metrics section shows you the date and time the job started, the date and time it ended, if it is completed, and the duration in seconds, which helps you track the job’s performance: